Time in the Republic of Ireland: Possible changes

 On 8 February 2018, the European Parliament voted to ask the European Commission to re-evaluate the principle of Summer Time in Europe.
-After a web survey showing high support for not switching clocks twice annually, on 12 September 2018 the European Commission decided to propose that an end be put to seasonal clock changes (repealing Directive 2000/84/EC) In order for this to be valid, the European Union legislative procedure must be followed, mainly that the Council of the European Union and the European Parliament must both approve the proposal.
+After a web survey showing high support for not switching clocks twice annually (84 percent support in the EU overall; 88 percent in Ireland), on 12 September 2018 the European Commission decided to propose that an end be put to seasonal clock changes (repealing Directive 2000/84/EC) In order for this to be valid, the European Union legislative procedure must be followed, mainly that the Council of the European Union and the European Parliament must both approve the proposal.
 The United Kingdom left the EU on 31 January 2020 and, if the UK does not follow the reform and continues to operate summer/winter time, Northern Ireland will have a one-hour time difference for half the year either with the rest of Ireland or with the United Kingdom.
 As this would add a further complication to the Irish border question, it remains to be seen what action the Irish Government would take should this happen.
 The Department of Justice and Equality ran a consultation on seasonal clock changes in November 2018.
 As of September 2018, the UK Government "has no plans" to end daylight saving.
 In July 2019, the Minister for Justice and Equality announced that while there was support for ending daylight saving time, the proposal was not straightforward and Ireland would oppose the end of seasonal clock changes.
+The Justice Department announcement cited a "representative opinion poll" which revealed that "82% of public were not in favour of different time zones between Ireland and Northern Ireland".
 At the same time, a report of an interdepartmental working group on the proposal was published, along with submissions to the consultation on seasonal clock changes.

-Seán Kelly, MEP, has been lobbying to end the bi-annual clock change in the EU, but is in favour of Ireland adopting year round summertime or Central European Time instead of its present, closer to solar time, Western European Time.
+Seán Kelly, MEP, has been lobbying to end the bi-annual clock change in the EU, but is in favour of Ireland adopting year round summer time or Central European Time instead of its present, closer to solar time, Western European Time.
+Roughly two-thirds of the Republic is located west of the 7.5°W meridian.
+Thus the local mean time in most of Ireland is closer to UTC-01:00 timezone than to GMT: to adopt CET/CEST would place 'clock time' an average of 90 minuts ahead of solar time.